yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Before you contribute to a discussion, you can decide whether you want to be identified as a staff member or community TA, or to appear like other students' work.
 Depending on the subject and your purpose, one or the other might be more appropriate to spark discussion and inform students.

 You can also post anonymously.
 Regardless of your role, you can choose to make a post anonymous.
 However, you may want to discourage your students from posting anonymously, and therefore choose not to use this option yourself.
+.. reviewers, I think this is somewhat misleading as it relies on a Studio
+.. setting.
+Possibly a separate discussion on choosing and enabling the two
+.. different "anonymous" policy keys might be in order.
+I'll need to check with
+..
+Lou about documenting either of these keys, however.

-* To identify your posts with your role, log in with your discussion administrator email address and add the post or response.
-The responses and comments that you make include a colored banner with either "Staff" or "Community TA".
+* To identify your contributions with your role, log in with your discussion administrator email address.
+The Discussion list shows "By: Staff" or "By:
+  Community TA" for your posts, and your responses and comments include a colored banner with "Staff" or "Community TA".

-* To post as a student, you must set up an alternate account with a different email address, go to the course URL and register, and then join the discussion.
-When you post as a student, your responses and comments do not have a banner or other distinguishing features: they appear the same as any other student post.
+* To contribute as a student, you must enroll in the course as a student: use the Instructor Dashboard **Membership** page to enroll yourself using a different email address than your staff address, respond to the registration and activation messages sent to that address, and then log in using that email address to join the discussion.

+  When you contribute as a student, your posts, responses, and comments do not have a banner or other distinguishing features: they appear the same as any other student post.
-.. note:: Posts by discussion administrators do not include a colored "Staff" or "Community TA" banner.
-The colored banner appears only when discussion administrators respond to existing posts or make a comment.

 ==========================================
 Use Conventions in Discussion Subjects
 ==========================================

-To identify certain types of posts and make them easier for your students to find, you can define a set of standard tags to include at the beginning of the subject.
+To identify certain types of messages and make them easier to find, you can define a set of standard tags to include in the subject of a post or in the body of a response or comment.
 Examples follow.

 * Use "[OFFICIAL]" at the start of announcements about changes to the course.

-* Post information about corrected errors with a subject that begins "[ERRATA]".
+* Provide information about corrected errors with a subject that begins "[ERRATA]".

 .. * In the General discussion category, add an "[INTRO]" post to initiate a thread for student and staff introductions.

 * Direct students to use "[STAFF]" in the subject of each post that needs the attention of a course staff member.

+Both your discussion team and your students can use tags like these to search the discussions more effectively.

 ======================================
 Minimize Thread Proliferation
 ======================================

-To encourage longer, threaded discussions rather than many similar, separate posts, discussion administrators can use these techniques.
-However, be aware that long threads (with more than a 200 responses and comments) can be difficult to read and slow to display, and can therefore result in an unsatisfactory experience in the discussion.
+To encourage longer, threaded discussions rather than many similar, separate posts, the discussion team can use these techniques.
+However, be aware that long threads (with more than 200 responses and comments) can be difficult to read and slow to display, and can therefore result in an unsatisfactory experience in the discussion.

 * Pin a post.
-  Pinning a post makes it appear first in the discussion, so that it is more likely that students will see and respond to it.
-Otherwise, each post is listed in reverse chronological order or sorted as each student chooses.
+Pinning a post makes it appear at the top of the Discussion list, regardless of how a student sorts the list.
+As a result, it is more likely that students will see and respond to pinned posts.
 You can write your own post and then pin it, or pin a post by any author.
 Click **Pin Thread**.

     .. image:: ../Images/Pin_Discussion.png
      :alt: Image of the pin icon for discussion posts